 Some Amazon inventory management platforms, such as SellerActive, are designed to help sellers compete on price without sacrificing profit.
 Our software's intelligent repricing features allow sellers to configure their own automated repricing strategies.
 Users set minimum and maximum prices, as well as their own rules for price updates.
 You can choose whether to keep dynamic repricing on perpetually, or to let it happen conditionally—in response to factors such as certain market conditions, the time of day, or sales velocity.

 The best part?
 The price that gets you through the door, so to speak, isn't necessarily your ceiling.
 As Hannah recently wrote here on the blog, "once your product hits the Buy Box, SellerActive can automatically raise your pricing, increasing your per-sale profit margins without losing you the coveted Buy Box spot."

 Reason #3 to Use Amazon Inventory Management Software: Greater Ability to Expand Beyond Amazon

 Amazon may be the first place many customers and businesses think of when they hear the word "e-commerce," but it's far from the only option out there for sellers.
-The same inventory management tools that empower you to succeed in the world's leading online marketplace can help you dominate eBay, Walmart, Jet, Newegg, Google Shopping, and myriad other marketplaces.
+The same inventory management tools that empower you to succeed in the world's leading online marketplace can help you dominate eBay, Walmart, Newegg, and myriad other marketplaces.